 The DriDown hydrophobic down fill will give you a bit more piece of mind if things are starting to get wet and soggy, and should keep the bag loftier longer.
 The updated version also has PFC free down.
 Read more about hydrophobic down in our Buying Advice Article.

 This sleeping bag is great for three season camping and backpacking trips.
 If you are a stomach sleeper or feel claustrophobic in a regular mummy bag, the Backcountry Bed could be a great solution.
-As we have already mentioned, this bag is very versatile.
+As we have already mentioned, it is very versatile.
 It allows you to sleep in any position — except for starfish since your legs are still confined to the mummy bag shape.
 The ability to tuck and un-tuck the quilt allows you to regulate your temperature easily.
 The only downside is that this bag will never be able to mate with another sleeping bag if you have the desire to combine bags with another human.

 With the drop of quality and quantity of down fill, the price on the Backcountry Bed has dropped significantly with the new 2018 version and is now a reasonable $290.
-Personally, we would save ourselves 11 ounces and spend $10 more for the Sierra Designs Cloud 800 for a higher quality product that has a similar comforter style, although not quite as versatile as the Bed.

 This unique, versatile sleeping bag is a good, comfortable choice for backpacking and camping.
 It wins our Top Pick Award because it is so comfortable.
 We like the innovative partial quilt design and how the bag cradles us.
 It has lots of great features and high-quality materials.
 The 2018 version is less expensive, lighter and more compressible, but has lower quality down and doesn't seem as warm to us.
 Nine times out of ten we would recommend a lighter, more conventional sleeping bag over the Backcountry Bed, but for those who need more room for their torso to move around and want to feel more like they're in their bed, this could be the solution.